-Ensure new development is zero carbon and served by sustainable transport using their influence on constituent local planning authorities.
-Use public housing investment to deliver zero-carbon homes in locations accessible by public transport and active travel.
+Ensure new development is zero carbon and served by sustainable transport using strategic planning and their influence on constituent local planning authorities.
+Use investment in brownfield and affordable housing to deliver zero-carbon homes in locations accessible by public transport and active travel.